GreenSaladLeaf/GreenSaladLeaf/README.md

-# Siow Hui Hui (Rae) - Data Analytics Portfolio
+# Hui Hui Siow (Rae) - Data Analytics Portfolio

 ## 👋 About Me

-Hi, I’m **Siow Hui Hui**, but you can call me **Rae**!
+Hi, I’m **Hui Hui Siow**, but you can call me **Rae**!
 I’m a data analytics enthusiast based in **Adelaide, Australia**.
 With a background in **engineering** and a passion for uncovering insights from massive datasets, I enjoy using **SQL** to explore and analyze data.
 I find satisfaction in solving problems and discovering meaningful patterns that drive decision-making.

 As a mother of two, I balance my analytical mindset with creativity and adaptability—skills that are valuable both in life and data analytics.